mscaimh/eportfolio/msc_ai/numerical_analysis/Unit 1 Lecturecast - Data Sources and Methods of Statistical Measurement.md

+Statistics are not just facts and figures.
+They are more than that.

+Rather, "statistics" refers to a range of techniques and procedures for analysing, interpreting, displaying, and making decisions based on data.

 [Reference image](img/image.png)

 ## Scales of measurement
-* Nominal scales - Gender, colour, relegion
+* Nominal scales - Gender, colour, religion
 * Ordinal - Customer satisfaction
 * Interval - Temperature
-* Ratio - Money
-    - Has a "true zero" point
+* Ratio - Money - Has a "true zero point"

 ## Measures of location